-Don't listen to Jenny McCarthy.
+Don't Listen to Jenny McCarthy

-Recently, the former Playboy model/Actress(?) inked a deal with the power hurricane that is Oprah Winfrey.
+That might, at first glance, seem like an unnecessary order.
+I might as well be telling you, "Do not, under any circumstances, masturbate to Kurt Loder."
+Right?
+Well, maybe a few years ago.
+But all of that is about to change.
+Here's why: Recently, the former Playboy model/Actress(?) inked a deal with the power hurricane that is Oprah Winfrey.
 I view Oprah as the rest of you do, which is to say, with a delicate mixture of inspired awe and paralyzing terror.
-I know she's changed a lot of lives for the better and brought a lot of attention to worthy issues, but I also know that if she deemed a particular bowel movement of hers noteworthy, then that poop would have its own six-figure book deal before you can say A Million Little Feces.
-That's how powerful Oprah Winfrey is.
-She made Dr. Phil and Rachel Ray into household names, and now, like the sweet Momma Bird that she is, she's lovingly regurgitating a soft, warm, chunky career down the gaping throat of a hungry Jenny McCarthy.
+I know she's changed a lot of lives for the better and brought a lot of attention to worthy issues, but I also know that if she deemed a particular bowel movement of hers noteworthy, then that poop would have its own six-figure book deal before you can say

+What is that, a Rice Krispie treat covered in chili?
+My dick is hungry and my stomach wants to have sex with her, nothing's making any sense.
 But I digress.
 We were talking about how Oprah's mentorship of Jenny McCarthy should mean nothing to me because I don't watch daytime television and Oprah is not yet Supreme Emperor of Earth.
 But here's my worry.
 For years now, Jenny McCarthy has been an outspoken advocate for

 2) The doctor explains that, if parents suddenly stopped getting vaccinations for their kids, more children will die.